See also: https://eo-cdt.org/projects/using-satellite-data-to-improve-mapping-of-stem-density-and-forest-carbon-for-sustainable-forest-management/

 Forests are important due to the many ecosystem services they provide.
 The most important one being climate protection because they act as a carbon sink: Sustainable forest management and use of the natural resource timber helps in reducing carbon dioxide.
 As forests remove carbon dioxide from the air they contribute to reducing green house gas in the atmosphere.
 Timber stores carbon dioxide and by replacing other materials with timber this effect is enhanced.
 In addition forests provide a source of livelihood, recreation, wildlife habitat, keep the climate in balance, filter pollutants and fine particles, help maintain the hydrological balance, protect from soil erosion and avalanches and secure drinking water.
+Commercial forestry plantations are also very important in the fight against deforestation and climate change, through providing sustainable and local supplies of timber to be used for low-carbon construction materials, and to reduce the reliance on imported timber.

 This project is an exciting opportunity to get involved in interdisciplinary research in statistics, data and forest science, to improve mapping of forest carbon for monitoring forest properties, and to help with mitigation of climate change effects.
 It will equip you with important skills in remote sensing, statistical modelling and machine learning, as well as data science skills, with hands on opportunities to learn about forest science.
-You will collect field data in Scotland in partnership with forest managers, and spend 3 months on a placement within your CASE Partner (Forest Research).
+You will collect field data in Scotland in partnership with forest managers, and spend 3 months on a placement within your CASE Partner (Space Intelligence).

 Concentrating initially on European temperate forests we will explore the following questions: